-Outdoor Counselling (sometimes referred to as Ecotherapy) is the use of the natural world to support and often enhance the traditional therapeutic process.
+The Outdoor Counselling that I offer uses the natural world to support and often enhance the traditional therapeutic process.

-By moving the session outdoors, we work through your concerns as we would do indoors, also benefitting from the environment, the quiet and the fresh air.
+By moving the session outdoors, we work through your concerns as we would do indoors, whilst benefitting from the environment, the quiet and the fresh air.

 It’s worth noting that Ecotherapy is a broad term that covers many different ways of working, however, I primarily offer walking therapy sessions.

 I would strongly advise the use of sensible footwear!
 You don’t have to go ‘pro’, but 50 minutes walking in work shoes can be a little uncomfortable; this is, however, a suggestion and not a requirement.

 This is in no way a boot camp style training session!
 The focus is on Therapy, and not the exercise (that’s just an added bonus).